juev/awesome-stars/README.md

 - [vektra/mockery](https://github.com/vektra/mockery) – A mock code autogenerator for Go
 - [veqryn/slog-context](https://github.com/veqryn/slog-context) – Use golang structured logging (slog) with context.
 Add and retrieve logger to and from context.
 Add attributes to context.
 Automatically read any custom context values, such as OpenTelemetry TraceID.
 - [vulpemventures/nigiri](https://github.com/vulpemventures/nigiri) – 🍣 A delicious docker box for special Bitcoin, Lightning and Liquid cookings
+- [wabarc/wayback](https://github.com/wabarc/wayback) – An archiving tool with an IM-style interface that prioritizes privacy and accessibility, integrated with various archival services including Internet Archive, archive.today, IPFS, Telegraph, and file systems.
 - [wader/fq](https://github.com/wader/fq) – jq for binary formats - tool, language and decoders for working with binary and text formats
 - [wailsapp/wails](https://github.com/wailsapp/wails) – Create beautiful applications using Go
 - [willnorris/imageproxy](https://github.com/willnorris/imageproxy) – A caching, resizing image proxy written in Go